mattcone/markdown-guide/cheat-sheet.md

 ## Downloads

 You can <a href="/assets/markdown-cheat-sheet.md" download="markdown-cheat-sheet.md">download this cheat sheet as a Markdown file</a> for use in your Markdown application.

+{% include jotbird-cta.html
+  page_id="cheat-sheet"
+  lead="Got a Markdown doc you want to send someone?
+Paste it into JotBird and get a shareable web page in seconds.
+No account needed to try it."
+%}